- Ryegrass variety - perennial, short rotation, Italian or annual

 Where summer dry conditions and significant pest pressure prevail, a more realistic expectation of persistence may be less than 10 years.
 Pasture management is a key determining factor, so persistence varies widely in these situations.

-Ploidy refers to the number of chromosomes per cell in a plant.
-A diploid ryegrass has two while a tetraploid ryegrass has four.
-These differences create differing plant characteristics giving both advantages and disadvantages for each type.
+Ploidy refers to the number of chromosomes per cell in a plant, a diploid ryegrass has two sets of chromosomes while a tetraploid ryegrass has four sets.
+These differences create differing plant characteristics with associated advantages and disadvantages for each type.

 Diploid plants have more tillers per plant and, due to the lower water content per cell, have a higher dry matter per kilogram of feed and more energy than tetraploid plants.
 Both varieties have similar protein levels.